OpenDSA/OpenDSA/RST/en/PL/Grammars2.rst

 -----------

-This problem is again about determining how many parse trees a given string has in the grammar given above for :math:`L`.
+This problem is again about determining how many parse trees a given string has in a given grammar.

 .. avembed:: Exercises/PL/RP2part2.html ka

 RP 2 part 3
 -----------

-This problem is once more about determining how many parse trees a given string has in the grammar given above for :math:`L`.
+This problem is once more about determining how many parse trees a given string has in a given grammar.

 .. avembed:: Exercises/PL/RP2part3.html ka